dotnet/TorchSharpExamples/README.md

 TextClassification uses the [AG_NEWS](https://github.com/mhjabreel/CharCnn_Keras/tree/master/data/ag_news_csv) dataset, a CSV file.

+# Tutorials

+If you want to take a more methodical look at how to use TorchSharp, there is a set of tutorials under development here: [tutorials/index.md](tutorials/index.md).
+It's quite embryotic at the moment, but we will add additional content in rapid order.

 # Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.